MadAnalysis/madanalysis5/doc/README.md

 - `CONTRIBUTING.md` includes information about the best practices of how to send Pull Requests to `madanalysis5` project.
 - `CONTRIBUTORS.md` includes information about people who contributed in the past to `madanalysis5` project.
+- `PAD.md` includes guidelines for analysis submission to PAD.